mginesi/dmp_pp/README.md

 This repository contains the implementation of Dynamic Movement Primitives, in Python 3.5.

-In particular, this repository contains all the synthetic tests done for the work:
+In particular, this repository contains all the synthetic tests done for the work

 _M.
-Ginesi, N. Sansonetto, and P. Fiorini_; **DMP++: Overcoming Some Drawbacks of Dynamic Movement Primitives**
+Ginesi, N. Sansonetto, and P. Fiorini_; **Overcoming Some Drawbacks of Dynamic Movement Primitives**

-You can find the pre-print at https://arxiv.org/abs/1908.10608v1
+You can find the pre-print at https://arxiv.org/abs/1908.10608

 ## Installation ##